18F/charlie/README.md

 ##### March 2020 bot

 Ask `@charlie what day is it?`, and Charlie will let you know what day it is in the Evermarch 2020 reckoning.
 It's... it's been a very long March.
+Or it'll let you know

 ##### OPM's DC offices status